pantheon-systems/documentation/source/content/guides/logs-pantheon/02-access-logs.md

 Follow the steps below to download your application log files.

-1. Navigate to the **Site Dashboard** and open the desired environment (Multidev, Dev, Test, or Live).
+1. [Go to the Site Dashboard](/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard) and open the desired environment (Multidev, Dev, Test, or Live).

 1. Click **Connection Info** and copy the **SFTP Command Line** command.